aklakl/llm_sample/ollamademo/README.md

-# The code with ollama using pip
+# The code with ollama using pip(Ollama binds 127.0.0.1 port 11434 by default)

 ```